phantombuster/legacy-docs/agent_module.rst

     Text contents of the notification.

 ``options`` (``PlainObject``)
     Additionnal parameters to send to Pushover.
+Get the full details at the `Pushover API documentation <https://pushover.net/api>`_.

     - ``device`` - your device name to send the message directly to that device, rather than all of your devices (multiple devices may be separated by a comma)
     - ``title`` - your message's title, otherwise *Phantombuster* is used